Meet the Team

-In his role as adminstrative coordinator for CIHE, he will assist the executive eirector, executive research associate, and senior research associate with the extensive internship program and will assist with financial oversight, serve as board liaison and management, and office operations.
-Also, Greene will be responsible for maintaining the Institute's website and developing the social media presence.
+In his role as adminstrative coordinator for CIHE, he assists the executive director, project director, and project coordinator with the extensive internship program and financial oversight, serve as board liaison , and management of office operations.
+Also, Mr. Greene is responsible for maintaining the institute's website and developing the social media presence.

 Andrew Maroko, Ph.D.